Everything You Ever Wanted to Know About Therapy

 If I'm...should I see a therapist who is also...?

 What will work best for you will depend on your own life history, what you are looking for, and where you are at in your healing journey.
-While common experiences or culture will matter for some people and some problems, it is likely to be less important for good therapy than the personal connection and "fit" with the therapist.
-There are all kinds of therapists from all genders and social locations that you will and won't connect with and it may take having a session or two to fully assess what is right for you.
+While common experiences or shared culture will matter for some people and some problems, it is likely to be less important for good therapy than the personal connection and "fit" with the therapist that results from individual personality factors and a therapists ability to provide a compassionate non-judgmental atmosphere during sessions.
+But that is for you to decide.

 What should I do if I'm concerned about things my therapist is saying or doing?